ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Unforunately, within the cryptocurrency ecosystem the importance of _Decentrlaization Maximalism_ is not wideley understood or adopted, such that the term _Decentralization Theatre_ has become a common throwdown for many _so-called_ decentralized systems.

-In reality these projects have subtle but highly centralized single points of failure somewhere within their system, but promoters focus on other "decentrazlied" parts of the project, an effective tactic due to the technical skill required to evaluate the system as a whole.
+In reality these projects have subtle but highly centralized single points of failure somewhere within their system, but promoters focus on other "decentrazlied" parts of the project, which is an effective tactic, as proving that a system has been captured by centralization is very difficult or impossible due to the technical skill and insider knowledge required to evaluate the system as a whole.

-Like a building made entirely of steel apart from one column made of cardboard, on the surface things might seem properly built, but on closer inspection, there is a glaring flaw that will only cause ruin to those who expect the project to stand the test of time.
+Like a building made entirely of steel apart from one column made of cardboard, on the surface things might seem properly built, but on closer inspection, there is a glaring flaw that will only lead to ruin, and will likely end up causing damage to those who expect the project to stand the test of time.

 _image of someone about to place final card on house of cards and it falls_